jurkstas/evolv.io/TASK_LIST.md

 ### To add an item:

 Step 1.
-Choose what priority the task should be: High, Medium or Low
+Choose what priority and difficulty the task should be: High, Medium or Low

 Step 2.
-Add the item below the list of items with the same priority that aren't yet done
+Add the item below the list of items with the same priority and difficulty that aren't yet done